The Hallelujah Trail: Production and distribution

 The film is part of a group, which were filmed in Ultra Panavision 70 and presented in selected theaters via the oversized Super Cinerama process.

 Originally budgeted at around $4.5 million, the budget reportedly ballooned to $7 million—an estimated $1.5 million over final budget, with an additional $3.5 million planned for prints and advertising.
 The artwork for the title and credit sequences was created by Robert McGinnis.

+James Garner, Lee Marvin, and Art Carney were initially offered the roles which later went to Lancaster, Keith, and Pleasence.
+The film marked the first comedic role for Lancaster.

 The film was primarily shot on location in and around Gallup, New Mexico from July to November, 1964.
 But during heavy rains there, some shots were filmed in Hollywood, California, with interior shots at Paramount and Goldwyn studios.

 Veteran stuntman Bill Williams was killed on November 13, 1964, while performing a stunt involving a wagon going over a cliff.
 The scene was kept in the movie.

 Actor John Moya was to have his feature film acting debut in the film, and was announced as a cast member in July, 1964.
 But on his first day in front of the camera, a scorpion stung him, and he had to be hospitalized.
 It was the second of big budgeted Westerns in which JIm Hutton was third billed, following Major Dundee.

 Conceived as a comic epic that would be long enough to need an intermission, the film was originally 181 minutes long, but audience responses from initial screenings in Minneapolis, Minnesota and Detroit, Michigan triggered a cut to 165 minutes.
 Even so, some subsequent critics would pan it as too long.

-A premiere was screened in June 11, 1965, at the Warner Cinerama Theatre, with public showings starting there June 23.
+A premiere was screened on June 11, 1965, at the Warner Cinerama Theatre, with public showings starting there June 23.
 The next week, June 30, 1965, a premiere was held at New York City's Capitol Theatre.

 On October 19, 1968, three years and four months after its release, the film had its television premiere in a three-hour timeslot on NBC Saturday Night at the Movies.